 Introduction:

 Alkanes are saturated organic compounds that possess carbon and hydrogen with a single covalent bond.
 They consist of a series called homologous series and contain the general formula CnH2n+2.
-Alkanes are also called paraffins, paraffins are waxy and flammable substances.
-Alkanes are saturated compounds and are less reactive than alkene and alkynes Alkanes are divided into three main subdivisions: 1.
+Alkanes are also called paraffins; paraffins are waxy and flammable substances.
+Alkanes are saturated compounds and are less reactive than alkene and alkynes.
+Alkanes are divided into three main subdivisions: 1.
 Chain alkanes 2.
 Branched alkanes 3.
 Cyclic alkanes

 The simplest alkane is called methane (CH₄).